niolabs/docs/docs/api/services.md

 ## Delete API

-Naturally, you'll make mistakes or refactor and want to delete a service.
 To delete a service, send a DELETE request to `/services` with the name of the service you want to delete as the endpoint.

     curl -XDELETE 'http://localhost:8181/services/SimulateAndLog'